Faroese independence movement: Organisations

 Four local political parties seek independence from Denmark: the People's Party (Hin føroyski fólkaflokkurin), Republic (Tjóðveldi), Progress (Framsókn) and Centre Party (Miðflokkurin).
-These parties, while spanning the political left and right, make up 17 of the Løgting's 33 seats.
+These parties, while spanning the political left and right, make up 19 of the Løgting's 33 seats.
 In addition to this is the Self-Government Party (Sjálvstýrisflokkurin) generally touts the idea of sovereignty, albeit with a more moderate fervor than the aforementioned parties.

 1946 referendum

-On September 14, 1946, a referendum regarding independence was held.
+On 14 September 1946, a referendum regarding independence was held.
 With a valid vote count of 11,146, 50.74% voted in favor of independence while 49.26% opted to remain associated with Denmark, leaving a difference of 166 votes between the two options.
-The chairman of the Løgting declared independence on September 18; this move was not recognised by the opposition parties, and it was annulled by Denmark on September 20.
-King Christian X of Denmark subsequently dissolved the Løgting; it was swiftly replaced in the parliamentary election held on November 8, with parties favoring union with Denmark now retaining a majority.
+The chairman of the Løgting declared independence on 18 September; this move was not recognised by the opposition parties, and it was annulled by Denmark on 20 September.
+King Christian X of Denmark subsequently dissolved the Løgting; it was swiftly replaced in the parliamentary election held on 8 November, with parties favouring a union with Denmark now retaining a majority.